Pr\"ufer algebraic spaces: Pr ufer algebraic spaces and pairs

 It is well known that if $C$ is a valuation ring and $B$ is a valuation ring of the residue field $K=C/m$ then the preimage of $B$ in $C$ is a valuation ring $A$ {\em composed} from $C$ and $B$.
 Similarly, a semivaluation ring is composed from a local ring (its semifraction field) and a valuation ring.
 These observations can be generalized to Pr\"ufer pairs as follows:

-\begin{prop} Assume that $(Z,U)$ is a Pr\"ufer pair, $T=\sqcup_{i=1}^nt_i\subset Z$ is a disjoint union of closed Zariski points, and $Y=\sqcup_{i=1}^nY_i$, where each $Y_i$ is an integral Pr\"ufer algebraic space with generic point $t_i$.
-Then $U$ can be naturally identified with a generizing subset of the Ferrand's pushout $X=Y\sqcup_TZ$ and the pair $(X,U)$ is Pr\"ufer. \end{prop} \begin{proof} Note that in our case Ferrand's pushout exists by Lemma~\ref{preslem}(i) and Theorem~\ref{ferth}(i).
-By Theorem~\ref{ferdesth}(ii) $Z\to X$ is a schematically dominant pro-open immersion, hence we can view $U$ as a schematically dense generizing subset of $|X|$.
-Assume, to the contrary, that $(X,U)$ is not Pr\"ufer and let $f{\colon}X'\to X$ be a non-trivial $U$-modification.
+\begin{prop} Assume that $(Z,U)$ is a Pr\"ufer pair, $T=\coprod_{i=1}^nt_i\subset Z$ is a disjoint union of closed Zariski points, and $Y=\coprod_{i=1}^nY_i$, where each $Y_i$ is an integral Pr\"ufer algebraic space with generic point $t_i$.
+Then $U$ can be identified naturally with a generizing subset of the Ferrand pushout $X=Y\coprod_TZ$ and the pair $(X,U)$ is Pr\"ufer. \end{prop} \begin{proof} In our case Ferrand pushout exists by \cite[Theorem~6.2.1(ii)]{push}.
+By \cite[Theorem~6.3.5]{push}, $Z\to X$ is a schematically dominant pro-open immersion, hence we can view $U$ as a schematically dense generizing subset of $|X|$.
+Assume, to the contrary, that $(X,U)$ is not Pr\"ufer and let $f\:X'\to X$ be a non-trivial $U$-modification.
 Since $(Z,U)$ is Pr\"ufer, $f$ is an isomorphism over $Z$.
 So, $f$ is an isomorphism over $t_i$'s, and hence it is an isomorphism over $Y_i$'s.
-Thus, $f$ is a schematically dominant finite morphism whose fibers are isomorphisms.
-It follows easily (e.g. by reduction to the affine case) that $f$ is an isomorphism.
-The contradiction shows that $(X,U)$ is Pr\"ufer. \end{proof}
+In particular, the fibers of $f$ are isomorphisms, and using that $f$ is proper we obtain that it is finite.

+To conclude the proof it now suffices to prove the following claim: {\it if the fibers of a schematically dominant finite morphism $f\:X'\to X$ are isomorphisms then $f$ is an isomorphism}.
+By \'etale descent, we may assume that $X$ is affine.
+Then $f$ corresponds to a finite injective homomorphism $\phi\:A\to A'$ whose fibers are isomorphisms.
+Each localization $\phi_p=\phi\otimes_AA_p$ is surjective by Nakayama's lemma, hence each $\phi_p$ is an isomorphism and we obtain that $\phi$ itself is an isomorphism. \end{proof}